-The two Section 4(f) properties that would be used by the project are Newport News Park and Yorktown Battlefield.
+The two Section 4(f) properties that would be used by the project is the Newport News Park and the Battle of Yorktown.

-Newport News Park

 The City of Newport News is the official with jurisdiction over the Newport News Park.
-The VDOT coordinated with the City of Newport News during development of the Draft Environmental Impact Statement, the FEIS, and the request for a ROD.
+The VDOT coordinated with the City of Newport News during development of the Draft Environmental Impact Statement, the FEIS, and the Request for ROD.
 The City of Newport News concurred that the impacts to Newport News Park from this project would be de minimis.
 The FHWA hereby formally makes a finding of de minimis impact for Newport News Park.